zsq001/zsq001/README.md

 <!--
 **zsq001/zsq001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.--> I'm Shengqian Zou.
-A senior three student from Urumqi, China.
+A colledge student of PUBG.

 ### Find me & About me